nicholaswagner/lm_context/readme.md

 - Outputs a single `.txt` file that can be provided to the language model for context wherever this script is run from

 > [!NOTE]
 > Your LM doesn't need to know about the photos you have of Benedict Cumberbatch _(or does it?)_ to understand that you have a problem with your codebase.
 All it needs to know is that you have a few hundred of them in the public/pengwins directory.
+>
-The _content_ of binary files will **always** be skipped when building up the context file, but the metadata **will** be included. (file size, last modified)
+> For this reason the _content_ of binary files will **always** be skipped when building up the context file, but the metadata **will** be included. (file size, last modified)

 ## .lm_ignore